1400 Southlawn Pl.

 |Cathi Hendricks, MSW, LCSW, Staff Social Worker

-Hendricks graduated with a master's in social work from Aurora University.
+Cathi received a Master's in social work from Aurora University.
 She provides direct clinical service to students with a variety of concerns, some of which include stress, depression, anxiety, substance abuse, school issues, family and relationships issues, grief and loss, domestic violence, sexuality, personal growth and adjustment issues, as well as current and past trauma.
 Cathi also provides tailored services to meet the needs of students with Autism Spectrum Disorder (Asperger's Syndrome), including a support group, case management and collaboration with other university offices to ensure student success.